 B. Eligibility: An applicant with the qualifications specified in Section 5.1 and 6.1 and who meets the conditional requirements for an endorsement in Part II may obtain a conditional certificate with one or more endorsements that specify the area for which the certificate is issued by one of the following methods:

-(1) An individual who has not met all the requirements for a certificate for a professional teacher, an educational specialist, or an administrator becomes eligible for a conditional certificate by meeting the requirements for a conditional as set forth in Part II for the endorsement being sought.
+(1) An applicant with the qualifications specified in Section 5.1 and 6.1 and who meets the conditional requirements for an endorsement in Part II is eligible for a conditional certificate.

 (2) A teacher who holds a professional certificate with one or more endorsements and is transitioning to another endorsement, is eligible for a conditional certificate subject to the following:

-(A) A holder of a professional certificate with career and technical and/or adult education endorsements shall not be eligible, unless they also hold another birth to age 5, public preschool-3, public preschool-8, 5-8, 7-12 or public preschool -12 endorsement;
+(A) A holder of a professional certificate with career and technical and/or adult education endorsements shall not be eligible, unless they also hold another birth to age 5, pre-K-3, pre-K-8, 5-8, 7-12 or pre-K-12 endorsement;

-(B) Holders must have completed a minimum of nine (9) semester hours of the liberal arts or content areas relevant to the certificate or endorsement;
+(B) Holders must have completed a minimum of nine (9) semester hours of the liberal arts or content areas relevant to the certificate or endorsement or must be able to provide evidence of comparable knowledge and expertise gained through work or experience; and

 (C) Upon receipt of an application including all supporting documentation, the Commissioner shall notify the applicant of the coursework and other requirements necessary for the applicant to meet the standards of the endorsement listed in Part II of this rule.
-The following requirements are waived for the conditional certificate:

-i.
-The basic skills test in reading, writing, and mathematics; and

-ii.
-The pedagogical knowledge and skills assessment for the endorsement being sought.

-(3) An individual seeking to serve as teacher or educational specialist with an endorsement to work in a designated shortage area eligible subject to the following.
+(3) An applicant seeking to serve as teacher or educational specialist with an endorsement to work in a designated shortage area is eligible subject to the following.
 The applicant must:

-(A) Hold a bachelor’s degree from an accredited college or university;
+(A) Hold at least a bachelor’s degree from an accredited college or university;

-(B) Be ineligible for any other certificate;

-(C) Meet the general eligibility requirements of Sections 5.1 and 6.1 of this rule; and
+(B) Meet the general eligibility requirements of Sections 5.1 and 6.1 of this rule; and

-(D) Have completed a minimum of nine (9) semester hours of the liberal arts or content areas relevant to the certificate or endorsement.
+(C) Have completed a minimum of nine (9) semester hours that meet the requirements of the certificate or endorsement.

 (4) Additional conditional certificates based on a shortage may be issued if the applicant meets the following:

-(A) Remains ineligible for a conditional or a professional certificate.
+(A) Remains ineligible for a conditional or a professional certificate;

 (B) Documents to the Department that English is not their first language; and